^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Practically all children with a newly diagnosed disease have certain clinical symptoms.
+Almost all children with newly diagnosed disease have some clinical symptoms.
 Hyperglycemia and glucosuria confirm the diagnosis of diabetes mellitus.
-The level of glucose in plasma of venous blood is higher than 11.1 mmol / l.
-In addition, most children diagnosed with ketonuria.
-Sometimes a child is diagnosed with an increase in glucose concentration above 8 mmol / L in the absence of symptoms of diabetes mellitus.
-If the postprandial glucose level (two hours after eating) is repeatedly higher than 11.0 mmol / l, the diagnosis of diabetes is unquestionable and does not require additional research.
-A convincing criterion for confirming the diagnosis of type 1 diabetes mellitus is the autoantibody to islet cells (1CA) and to the islet cell protein-glutamate decarboxylase in the blood serum.
+The glucose level in venous blood plasma above 11.1 mmol/l is diagnostically significant.
+In addition, ketonuria is noted in most children when the diagnosis is established.
+Sometimes a child is found to have an increase in glucose concentration above 8 mmol/l in the absence of symptoms of diabetes mellitus.
+If the postprandial glucose level (two hours after eating) is repeatedly higher than 11.0 mmol/l, the diagnosis of diabetes mellitus is beyond doubt and does not require additional studies.
+A convincing criterion for confirming the diagnosis of type 1 diabetes mellitus is autoantibodies to islet cells (IA) and to the islet cell protein - glutamate decarboxylase in the blood serum.

-For the diagnosis of atypical stages of diabetes, a standard glucose tolerance test is used.
-Tolerance to glucose is impaired if its level in whole capillary blood after 2 hours after oral loading with glucose (1.75 g / kg body weight) is within 7.8-11.1 mmol / l.
-In this case, the diagnosis of type 1 diabetes mellitus can be confirmed by the detection of autoantibodies in the serum.
+A standard glucose tolerance test is used to diagnose pre-manifest stages of diabetes mellitus.
+Glucose tolerance is impaired if its level in whole capillary blood 2 hours after an oral glucose load (1.75 g/kg body weight) is within 7.8-11.1 mmol/l.
+In this case, the diagnosis of type 1 diabetes mellitus can be confirmed by detecting autoantibodies in the blood serum.

-Despite the fact that the symptoms of the disease are well known, it is often diagnosed with diabetes mellitus late.
-The state of young children is difficult to assess both parents and doctors, and ketoacidosis in young children can develop significantly faster than in older children.
-Abdominal pain in older children can be mistakenly regarded as a manifestation of acute appendicitis.
-Frequent and deep breathing observed in ketoacidosis can be mistakenly regarded as pneumonia, and polyuria as a manifestation of a urinary tract infection.
-Determining for the diagnosis in this case are hyperglycemia and glucosuria.
+Despite the fact that the symptoms of the disease are well known, diabetes mellitus 1 is often diagnosed late.
+The condition of young children is difficult to assess for both parents and doctors, and ketoacidosis in young children can develop much faster than in older children.
+Abdominal pain in older children can be mistakenly assessed as a manifestation of acute appendicitis.
+Frequent and deep breathing observed in ketoacidosis can be mistakenly assessed as pneumonia, and polyuria - as a manifestation of a urinary tract infection.
+In this case, hyperglycemia and glucosuria are decisive for making a diagnosis.

 Diagnostic criteria for diabetic ketoacidosis

-- coma - hyperglycemia 20-40 mmol / l; glucosuria, ketonuria; Blood pH is below 7.1; BE is below -20; K and Na erythrocytes and blood serum are reduced, urea in the blood is increased; hemoglobin and hematocrit are increased, serum osmolality is 310-320 mosm / l.
+• coma - hyperglycemia 20-40 mmol/l; glucosuria, ketonuria; blood pH below 7.1; BE below -20; K and Na of erythrocytes and blood serum are decreased, blood urea is increased; hemoglobin and hematocrit are increased, serum osmolality is 310-320 mosm/l.